30 Teacher Resume Examples That Worked in 2026

 To ensure your resume reaches principals and department heads, you’ll need to pass muster with the ATS.
 The good news is formatting for the ATS also results in a resume easy to read by employers.

-8. Logical order: If your resume sections aren't in the recommended order, they'll confuse ATS.
-Yet again, it's best to stick to the standard.
-Try using our resume builder to ensure your structure is logical and readable.
+• If your resume sections aren’t in the recommended order, they may confuse ATS.
+Yet again, it’s best to stick to the standard by using an AI resume generator.

 • Does an objective/summary on your teacher resume matter?